ecg-media/stream/README.md

 - `sudo systemctl start stream`
 - `sudo systemctl enable stream`

+### Multi instances
+You can run multi instances on one server by defining a different port for one instance.
+For example you want to use 2 different streams in your environment.
+Than you can run the first one for example on port 80 and the second one on port 8080.
+Consider that you need two sound input devices from where you can stream.

+Run first one with: `IP=x.y.z.a node server/index.js`

+Run second one with: `PORT=8080 IP=x.y.z.a node server/index.js`

 ## Broadcast

 To broadcast audio visit `http://localhost:<port>/publish.html` select your sound input device and press the publish button to start streaming.
 This project uses the WebApi for broadcasting.
 You can only broadcast from localhost with http.
-If you want use it with another ip address or domain you have to use https.
+If you want to use it with another ip address or domain you have to use https.
 This is not part of this project.

 ## Listen